awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

   Warning  LoggingDisabled  <unknown>  fargate-scheduler                                              Disabled logging because aws-logging configmap was not found. configmap "aws-logging" not found
 ```

-- The pod events are ephemeral with a time period depending on the settings\.
+The pod events are ephemeral with a time period depending on the settings\.
 You can also view a pod's annotations using `kubectl describe pod <pod-name>`\.
 In the pod annotation, there is information about whether the logging feature is enabled or disabled and the reason\.
-- Also, logging ConfigMap has to be used in a fixed namespace called 'aws-observability' for cluster-wide effect, meaning that you can send application-level logs from any application in any namespace.
-Validate if ConfigMap exists using following command,

-      kubectl get configmap aws-logging -n aws-observability

-    - If Namespace or ConfigMap does not exists, create resources using following commands,

-      ```
-      kubectl create namespace aws-observability
-      kubectl apply -f <filename-you-created>.yaml
-      ```

 **Validation strategy**
 The main sections included in a typical `Fluent Conf` are `Service`, `Input`, `Filter`, and `Output`\. `Filter`, `Output`, and `Parser`\. `Service` and `Input` are generated by Fargate\.
 Fargate only validates the `Filter`, `Output`, and `Parser` specified in the `Fluent Conf`\.
 Any sections provided other than `Filter`, `Output`, and `Parser` are ignored\.
 The following rules are used to validate the `Filter`, `Output`, and `Parser` fields\.